florinpop17/app-ideas/Example Guide.md

 ## Example projects

-Add one or more example projects.
+Add one or more examples of projects that have similar functionalities to this application.
 This will act as a guide for the developer.